mariakopsacheili/Time-Series-Forecasting/README.md

 3. Seasonal Component (Third Plot - "Seasonal")

-- The pattern repeats in a consistent and periodic manner.
+- It is not clear if the pattern is repeated.
-- Since I used period=12, this suggests that births exhibit a monthly seasonality effect.
+- Since I used period=52, this suggests that births might exhibit a weekly seasonality effect.
-- The seasonal fluctuations are roughly stable in amplitude, which is typical in an additive model.

 4. Residual Component (Bottom Plot - "Resid")
+- In time series decomposition, residuals represent the portion of the time series that remains after removing the trend and seasonal components.
 - Residuals (random noise) should ideally be randomly scattered around zero with no clear pattern.
-- Here, the spread of residuals seems wider at certain points, which might suggest some heteroscedasticity (variance changes over time).

-Conclusions:
-The data seem not stationary due to the clear trend and seasonality.

 # Stationarity Check & Transformation
 - In order a timeseires to be more easily forecasted, it should be stationary.